 A polar bear’s coat is made up of two unique layers: The shorter coat provides insulation from weather, while the longer coat prevents water from reaching the short coat layer and skin.

 Each layer serves a unique purpose and allows bears to thrive in frigid conditions.

-2. Big, strong, and fast!
+2. Bears are big, strong, and fast!

-Grizzly bears possess a biting force of over 1200 PSI, which is enough to crush a bowling ball, or an iron skillet.
+Grizzly bears possess a biting force of over 1200 PSI, which is enough to crush a bowling ball or an iron skillet.

 Polar bears, the largest of all bear species, can weigh between 900-1500 pounds and grow approximately 6-10 feet long!